Last updated 3rd June 2019

 Though you won’t be taxed on the initial cash sum, here’s something to bear in mind: unlocking cash with equity release could affect your eligibility for means-tested state benefits (like council tax reductions, income support and pension credits).

 There are many different avenues with equity release that can change depending on your circumstance.
 For example, if you give a loved one a deposit for their house and die within 7 years, there may be a tax charge on this money.
-This is a very complex area, which is why you must make sure you talk to an Age Partnership Financial Adviser to thoroughly talk through your own personal case.
+This is a very complex area, which is why you must make sure you talk to an expert adviser.
 Your financial adviser will talk you through all the ins and outs of equity release and the possible outcomes for you and your family.

 (Our SunLife Equity Release Service can put you in touch with one whenever you’re ready).